therigwin-dot/fancy-list/FANCYLIST_RESUME_AFTER_UPGRADE.md

 **Question 8**: Should the `defaultFilterSelection` change trigger an immediate update to the rendered filter buttons, or only when the web part reloads?

+**Answer**: Immediately so the user can see it.
+BUT at the same time, I do not want when the user is testing the filter button for it to change our default filter value.

 ---

 ## **🏗️ ARCHITECTURE STATUS**